 Both alcohol and zolpidem harm the liver, an organ that plays a major role in detoxifying the body.
 Over time zolpidem and alcohol abuse can contribute to liver disease, a condition linked to many alcohol-related deaths.

 Ambien users may combine drugs for a variety of reasons.
 These reasons can include the following:

 Ambien combinations result in unknown reactions.
 Taking drugs together isn’t as simple as taking an upper to cancel a sedative or taking a sedative to cancel an upper.
 Effects are unpredictable and unexpected.
 They can result in escalating side effects or entirely new effects.
 Combining Ambien with benzodiazepines, opioid painkillers, marijuana, alcohol or other addictive substances leaves individuals vulnerable to cognitive and psychological side effects such as the following:

 - Psychological dependence

 - Delusional thinking

+Using multiple drugs damages mental and physical health.
+Ending drug use restores health.
+It may even leave individuals feeling better than before drug use began.
+Contact Black Bear Lodge to learn more about finding support for complete recovery.
 A rehab program must engage the body, mind and spirit in order to be effective over the long term.
 Black Bear Lodge provides comprehensive zolpidem addiction treatment in a secluded, tranquil setting in the mountains of Georgia.
 If you’re searching for recovery services for yourself or a loved one, we’re here to help.
-Call our toll-free number to speak to one of our admissions coordinators today.
+Call our toll-free number to speak with one of our admissions coordinators today.